weareinteractive/ansible-openssl/README.md

 openssl_config: {}
 # config template to install, relative to the ansible repository root
 openssl_config_template:
+# generate a CSR for each self signed certificate
+openssl_generate_csr: no
+# path to certificate signing requests
+openssl_csrs_path: /etc/ssl/csrs
 # should CAcert certificates be downloaded and added to the keyring?
 openssl_cacert_import: no
 # overrides for the file checksum when the CACert root certificates are downloaded.